aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/workshops/Marketing_Content_Localization/README.md

 ![Top-level workflow diagram](assets/images/readme-workflow.png)

 ### 3.2.
-Notebook Summaries
+Notebook Summary

-#### Notebook 1: Extract Text from .pdf with Amazon Textract

-Extract the product description and claims data from a technical document.

-#### Notebook 2: Generate Drug Names with Amazon Bedrock

-Generate new drug brand names using the Titan text generation model in Amazon Bedrock.

-#### Notebook 3: Generate Marketing Text with Amazon Bedrock

-Generate headline and body text from a product description using the Anthropic Claude model in Amazon Bedrock.
+1. Generate headline and body text from a product description using the Anthropic Claude model in Amazon Bedrock.

-#### Notebook 4: Generate Marketing Images with Amazon Bedrock

-Generate stock images using the Stability.ai Stable Diffusion model in Amazon Bedrock.
+1. Generate stock images using the Stability.ai Stable Diffusion model in Amazon Bedrock.

-#### Notebook 5: Localize Content

-Translate the marketing text using Amazon Translate and perform image-to-image transformation using Stable Diffusion in Amazon Bedrock.
+1. Translate the marketing text using Amazon Translate and perform image-to-image transformation using Stable Diffusion in Amazon Bedrock.

-#### Notebook 6: Assemble Marketing Document

-Create multiple marketing campaign documents from the generated assets.
+1. Create multiple marketing campaign documents from the generated assets.

 ---